 I just re-read what I wrote: what terrible final words.
 I’m lucky and I know it.
 I lived most of my life at the peak of the Digital Age, and what a peak it was.
 I don’t know whether you surf, but if you do it was like catching the biggest wave.

 Even now, its not all bad.
 We’ve created a Garden of Eden in our Sustainable Garden.
 I’m looking at it now.
-The idea was to expand it until it was the size of the earth, but we figured out how to make one too late.
-No. We got around to making our Eden too late.
-We knew what needed to be done last century.
-Some people think we’ve always known.
+The idea was to expand it until it was the size of the earth, but we figured out how to make Eden too late.
+No. We got around to making it too late.
+We knew what needed to be done one hundred years ago.

 But back to my garden.
 That’s where I’m going to kill myself and why not?
 Its my reminder that despite our hubris we can still find glory.

 I don’t know whether you’re reading God, but this time we almost rivaled you.
 Better watch your back – if we don’t become extinct first, next time we may go all the way.

 We should have gone all the way this time.

 Instead we collapsed one step before the finish line.